One Day in Glasgow Best Things To Do by JetSettingFools.com

 The Outer Loop runs clockwise and the Inner Circle goes counter-clockwise.
 The complete circuit takes just 24 minutes and trains run frequently.

-Tickets cost £1.75 per ride, no matter how far you travel.
-Tickets can be purchased from kiosks or from the ticket office.
-Keep the ticket handy, as you need it to exit the station.
+Tickets cost £1.85 per ride and can be purchased from kiosks or from the ticket office.
+Keep your ticket handy, as you need it to exit the station.

-The Hop On Hop Off Bus is another great way to get around Glasgow, especially for one day.
+The Hop On Hop Off Bus is another great way to get around, especially for short stays.
 The bus makes stops at all of the recommended attractions on our One-Day Glasgow Itinerary.
-An All Day Bus Ticket Glasgow can be purchased in advance of your trip.

 Where To Stay in Glasgow for One Night